 Rocky Mountain Chocolates, just a few steps from The General Palmer Hotel.
 The smell of chocolate lures you in from the street to an amazing array of wonderful and delicious treats.
 The friendly staff greets you to offer a sample of the day.
 Hint hint … chocolate dipped strawberries and cherries are perfect for feeding each other.

 Animas Chocolates, located downtown on Main Avenue, these signature chocolate confections are excellent and melt-in-your-mouth delicious.
-On a cold winter’s day, share a cup of their handcrafted hot chocolate … it will elevate your hot chocolate tastebuds forever.
+On a cold winter’s day, share a cup of their handcrafted hot chocolate … it will elevate your tastebuds forever.

 THE VIEW AND SUNSET ON RIM DRIVE

 Drive east on College Ave., work your way up and around to the west side of Fort Lewis College until you find Rim Drive, and find a little bench for two situated perfectly for watching the sun set over Durango.
 You might even see a deer or two, or ten.